sober

 People in a rehab are normally introduced to some type of therapy whilst in treatment, and people in recovery will often enter therapy at some point of their journey.

 Therapy is generally seen in recovery as a healthy extension of the type of work people will be doing in order to stay sober.
-Its worthy saying that there shouldn’t be any conflict between the two, and if there is then one side is probably out of sync.
+It is worth saying that there shouldn’t be any conflict between the two, and if there is then one side is probably out of sync.

-There may be an issue about timing, as to when its most beneficial for an individual to start therapy or counselling, but that is a decision for the person themselves and their therapist.
+There may be an issue about timing, as to when it is most beneficial for an individual to start therapy or counselling, but that is a decision for the person themselves and their therapist.

 Inner Child Work